 Even if your insurance company has no specific policy requiring a doctor to make a referral, they may very well likely have chiropractic offices that they will recommend in your area.
 It's always a good idea to touch base with your insurance company just to find out if you can reduce your chiropractic bill.

-If you're not able to get a referral from friends, your doctor or insurance company, you can always make a list of possible chiropractic offices in your neighborhood and start contacting offices directly.
-Interviewing potential qualified chiropractors can help you pinpoint the right professional who closely matches your individual needs.
+If you're not able to get a referral from friends, your doctor, or your insurance company, you can always make a list of possible chiropractic offices in your neighborhood and start contacting offices directly.
+Interviewing potentially qualified chiropractors can help you pinpoint the right professional who closely matches your individual needs.

 Calling offices also gives you a glimpse of the people you'll be dealing with at the clinic.
 You will be able to quickly pinpoint staff members that are knowledgeable, friendly, and responsive.
 These qualities are very important when you're looking for the best chiropractor in your area.